The Asylum application process

 Read the article ‘Human Rights Claims – on the basis of Homosexuality in Asylum Applications & Appeals‘ Danielle Cohen in the Immigration Law Practitioners’ Association Monthly (April 2018).

-In order to prove this, when preparing your application, Danielle will take a full statement from you to enable you to explain in full your circumstances and the reasons for your fear, she will compile a comprehensive bundle of evidence in support of your claim, including reports from experts in your country of origin and she will offer her advice and assistance throughout the asylum application process.
+In order to show that you meet the requirements for refugee status, when preparing your application, Danielle will take a full statement from you to enable you to explain in full your circumstances and the reasons for your fear.
+She will compile a comprehensive bundle of evidence in support of your claim, including reports from experts in your country of origin and she will offer her advice and assistance throughout the asylum application process.
 When you claim asylum, you will first have to attend a screening interview, which will be followed a few months afterwards by a substantive interview.
-Both of these take place at the Home Office and one of the members of Danielle’s team of immigration solicitor will help you to prepare for both of these interviews and accompany you to them on the day.
+Both of these take place at the Home Office and one of the members of Danielle’s team of immigration solicitors will help you to prepare for both of these interviews and accompany you to the interviews on the day.

 What are the documents required for asylum in the UK?

 After you claim asylum over the phone, you will have a meeting with an Immigration Officer known as a screening interview.
 The documents you must provide are your passports, other identification documents such as birth and marriage certificates and anything else that you think will help your application to be able to prove your fear of persecution.
 You also need to provide documents showing your full name and address, such bank statements or Council Tax notices, tenancy agreements or household bills and if you stay with someone else you need to provide a letter from them stating that you have permission to stay.
 That person should also provide documents showing their full name and address, such as Council Tax Notice or household bills.

 How long can asylum seekers stay in the UK?